Sitecore-Community/Sitecore.Speak.Guidance/bestPractises.md

 ###Create helpers for the DOM

-In the same way you want to separate your DOM works on a file, you maybe want to explicitly having a module handling all your dom Object.
+In the same way you want to separate your DOM works on a file, you maybe want to have a module containing all your DOM operations for you APP.

 Ex: